000haitham000/evolib/README.md

 EvoLib Version 2.0.0 - 8/8/2018
 ---------------------------------
-EvoLib is an open source implementation of NSGA-II, Unified NSGA-III (U-NSGA-III) and Balanced NSGA-III (B-NSGA-III).
+EvoLib iis an open source implementation of NSGA-II, Unified NSGA-III (U-NSGA-III) and Balanced NSGA-III (B-NSGA-III).
 NSGA-II is a well known Evolutionary Multiobjective Optimization (EMO) algorithm than can handle up to two objectives efficiently.